datnguyen-dev/cubicasa_test/README.md

 • Provide a SQL script which creates tables needed for the web service.
 • Use Postgres for the database.
+• Good to use docker/docker-compose for local development setup(not mandatory)

 # Preparing
   - install postgresdb